SAP-samples/partner-reference-application/Tutorials/15a-Prepare-One-Off-Deployment.md

 5. In the file [*./app/poetryslams/ui5-deploy.yaml*](../../../tree/main-single-tenant/app/poetryslams/ui5-deploy.yaml), the packaging of the web UI application is defined.
 Replace the line `afterTask: replaceVersion` with `beforeTask: generateCachebusterInfo` to ensure that the package is created correctly for the deployment.

-6. Do the steps 1-5 for the [*Visitors* application](../../../tree/main-single-tenant/app/visitors) accordingly.
+6. Do steps 1-5 for the [*Visitors* application](../../../tree/main-single-tenant/app/visitors) accordingly.

 ## Rename the Application in the Config Files